developmentAC/grade_alert_rs/README.md

-# Grade_Alert_rs: An automated tool written in Rust to help teachers by extracting student grade information from CSV files so that it can be conveniently diffused to members of a class
+# __Grade_Alert_rs__: An automated tool written in Rust to help teachers by extracting student grade information from CSV files so that it can be conveniently diffused to members of a class

 - Oliver Bonham-Carter, [Web](https://www.oliverbonhamcarter.com/)
 - email: obonhamcarter@allegheny.edu